Harry Kendall Thaw: Relationship

-Thaw had been in the audience of The Wild Rose, a show in which Nesbit, a popular artist's model and chorus girl, was a featured player.
+Thaw had been in the audience of The Wild Rose, a show in which Nesbit, a popular artist's model and chorus girl about 17 years old, was a featured player.
 The smitten Thaw attended some forty performances over the better part of a year.
 Through an intermediary, he ultimately arranged a meeting with Nesbit, introducing himself as "Mr. Munroe".
-Thaw maintained this subterfuge, with the help of confederates, while showering Nesbit with gifts and money before he felt the time was right to reveal his true identity.
-The day came when he confronted Nesbit and announced with self-important brio, "I am not Munroe...I am Henry Kendall Thaw, of Pittsburgh!"
+Even in their first personal encounter, Thaw revealed he was already extremely concerned about White – suddenly bringing him up in the conversation and warning her to stay away from him.
+Nesbit and her mother were, at the time, living in an apartment suite arranged by White, who was acting as Nesbit's benefactor and had conducted a sexual affair with her (despite being married with children and about three times her age).
+Nesbit found Thaw overly infatuated and recoiled from his attentions.
+He then visited her mother the next day and revealed his true identity to her.
+She was shocked, having read of his wealth and his antics in the newspapers of Pittsburgh, but she did not immediately tell her daughter about the visit.
+About a week later he arranged to sit near Nesbit at a restaurant, and after the dinner he announced to her with self-important bravado, "I am not Munroe...I am Henry Kendall Thaw, of Pittsburgh!"
+She too recognized his name from her Pittsburgh background, but she found his behavior bewildering and bordering on comical at the time.